MastercraftLighting/Mastercraft-Lighting/spec/testing-notes.md

  feature - users - 55
  similarly, admin cannot delete their account

+ controller - production - 6
+ routes may not be meant to pass, double check and fix tests

+ feature - user - 19
+ test can't find drop box ... again

 # NOTE OF GENERAL REQUESTS/PROJECTS

 dashboard is at users/user_id < LITERALLY